zach-hanly/microsoft_movie_project/README.md

 Summary of the business problem you are trying to solve, and the data questions that you plan to answer in order to solve them.

+We picked the data analysis questions we did because we wanted to try and find what factors were going to help Microsoft create the most profitable and critically acclaimed movie studio they can.
+They are getting into the business later than others and it has become a crowded space.

 ***
 Questions to consider:
 * What are the business's pain points related to this project?